How To Improve Your Gut Health

 A healthy gut = better nutrient absorption, fewer toxins, more consistent energy, leveled moods, and improved resilience.

-Food plays a large role in the health of your gut, and certain foods support a balanced gut and certain foods destroy the good bacteria and create a poor environment for a healthy gut.
+Food plays a large role in the health of your gut, and certain foods support a balanced gut while certain foods destroy the good bacteria and create a poor gut health.

 Foods that heal: